You’ve just received a shipment of sweet 29ers and can’t wait to put them on display in your store.

 People love experts.
 It makes sense.
 It’s better to hear about which bicycle they should get from an expert.

-Secondly, you’re giving Google something they can properly carbo load on, not just a tiny sip of a weak energy drink.
+Secondly, you’re giving Google something they can properly carbo-load on, not just a tiny sip of a weak energy drink.

-To explain what I mean, let me create a scenario.
+To explain, let’s create a scenario.

 You create the following categories on your website:

 Now you can start adding articles to your website that fit into those categories.